microsoft/ExperimentTools/docs/xt/topics/xt_config_file.rst

         - **detail** (command timing and detailed trace information show on the console).

     **stack-trace**
-        When set to True and exceptions are raised, the associated stack traces appear on the console.
+        When set to True and any exceptions are raised, the associated stack traces appear on the console.
 When set to False, the stack traces are omitted.

     **auto-start**
         When set to True, the XT controller is automatically started for "view status" commands (mainly for use when running on the local machine or on a specified pool of boxes).
 The default is that the XT controller continues to run after the submitted job is completed.